-CLASS PARTICIPATION: Regular and informed participation is a key component of this class.
+CLASS PARTICIPATION (10%): Regular and informed participation is a key component of this class.
 This means coming to class prepared to express your ideas about the assigned readings and to respond thoughtfully to the opinion of others.
+SHORT PAPER (20%): Your short paper will be on a topic chosen by you from the section on African literature and film.
+6-8 pages, double-spaced, and in MLA style format.

-FINAL PAPER: Your final paper will be on a topic chosen by you in which secondary research is required.
-20-25 pages, double-spaced, and in MLA style format.
+FINAL PAPER (40%): Your final paper will be on a topic chosen by you in which secondary research is required.
+18-20 pages, double-spaced, and in MLA style format.

-CLASS PRESENTATIONS: You will be required to make two short oral presentations in class.
+CLASS PRESENTATIONS (20%): You will be required to make short oral presentations in class.

-DAILY RESPONSE PARAGRAPH: You are expected to bring in a short handwritten or typed response to something you found interesting in the assigned reading for the day.
+WEEKLY RESPONSE PARAGRAPH (10%): You are expected to bring in a short handwritten or typed response (150-200 words) to something you found interesting in the assigned reading for the day.
 The aim of this assignment is to encourage you to think analytically about the texts that you will encounter in this class.
+The first of these response paragraphs is due on 1/22.